Roglic poised to win Spanish Vuelta leading with 1 day left

 That included Saturday’s trek through rain and cold temperatures.
 Roglic was left alone after the hard pace set by Astana that shed the other Jumbo-Visma riders, but he matched López’s charges and a late push by Valverde.

-The 39-year-old Valverde protected his second place on the podium after racing hard up the final ascent to finish behind Pogacar, who knocked Nairo Quintana off the podium in his final race for Movistar.
+The 39-year-old Valverde protected his second place on the podium after racing hard up the final ascent to finish behind Pogacar, who knocked Quintana off the podium in his final race for Movistar.

 Sunday’s final stage is a flat 106 kilometers (65 miles) from Fuenlabrada to the Spanish capital.